 Working Together to Safeguard Children July 2018, which is statutory guidance to be read and followed by all those providing services for children and families, including those in education.
 This guidance applies in its entirety to all schools.
-(Briefly updated July 2022.)
+(Briefly updated July 2022 and further revision is due by the end of 2023.)